2025 Rally Saudi Arabia

-The 2025 Rally Saudi Arabia is a planned motor racing event for rally cars that is scheduled to be held over four days from 26 to 29 November 2025.
-It would mark the first running of the Rally Saudi Arabia, and would be the final round of the 2025 World Rally Championship, 2025 WRC2 Championship and 2025 WRC3 Championship.
-The 2025 event is set to be based in Jeddah, Mecca Province and is due to be contested over seventeen special stages, covering a total competitive distance of 319.44 km.
+The 2025 Rally Saudi Arabia was a motor racing event for rally cars held over four days from 26 to 29 November 2025.
+It marked the first running of the Rally Saudi Arabia, and was the final round of the 2025 World Rally Championship, 2025 WRC2 Championship and 2025 WRC3 Championship.
+The 2025 event was based in Jeddah, Mecca Province and was contested over seventeen special stages, covering a total competitive distance of 319.44 km.

+Thierry Neuville and Martijn Wydaeghe won the rally, and their team, Hyundai Shell Mobis WRT, are the manufacturer's winners.
+Sébastien Ogier and Vincent Landais won the 2025 world titles, with Ogier tying with Sébastien Loeb for most world titles.
+Gus Greensmith and Jonas Andersson were the winners in the WRC2 category, and Nikolay Gryazin and Konstantin Aleksandrov became the 2025 WRC2 Challenger champions.
+Matteo Fontana and Alessandro Arnaboldi were the winners in the WRC3 category.

 Background

 Entry list

-The following crews are set to enter into the rally.
-The event is set to be opened to crews competing in the World Rally Championship, its support categories, the WRC2 Championship, the WRC3 Championship and privateer entries that are not registered to score points in any championship.
-Twelve are set to entered under Rally1 regulations, as are seventeen Rally2 crews in the WRC2 Championship and five Rally3 crew in the WRC3 Championship.
+The following crews entered into the rally.
+The event was opened to crews competing in the World Rally Championship, its support categories, the WRC2 Championship, the WRC3 Championship and privateer entries that were not registered to score points in any championship.
+Twelve entered under Rally1 regulations, as were seventeen Rally2 crews in the WRC2 Championship and five Rally3 crew in the WRC3 Championship.